zryska/Edge-Data-Store-Docs/Beta2/SDS/SDS_Types.md

 \**Nullable types are interpolated in the same manner as their non-nulllable equivalents as long as the values surrounding the desired interpolation index are non-null.
 If either of the values are null, the interpolated value will be null.

 If the InterpolationMode is not assigned, the events are interpolated in the default manner, unless the interpolation mode is overridden in the SdsTypeProperty or the SdsStream.
-For more information on overriding the interpolation mode on a specific type property see [SdsTypeProperty](#sdstypeproperty).
-For more information on overriding the interpolation mode for a specific stream see [Sds Streams](xref:sdsStreams).
+For more information on overriding the interpolation mode on a specific type property, see [SdsTypeProperty](#sdstypeproperty).
+For more information on overriding the interpolation mode for a specific stream, see [Sds Streams](xref:sdsStreams).

 ## Extrapolation